The Stiffness is the Key

 - Signs: Warmth, swelling, morning stiffness.

 - Natural History: If uncontrolled, leads to spontaneous fusion (ankylosis) of the subtalar joint.
-This leads to Permanent rigid flatfoot in adulthood.
+This causes a permanent rigid flatfoot in adulthood.

 - Classic Site: Talar neck or Subtalar joint.